solygambas/python-openai-projects/playground/README.md

 - writing the color palette generator prompt.
 - writing a color-swatch rendering function.
-- setting up the Flask server.
-- integrating OpenAI with server.
-- writing the palette endpoint.
-- creating the form.
-- rendering the colors in the browser.
-- styling the color blocks and the form.
-- refactoring our front-end code.

 Based on [Mastering OpenAI Python APIs: Unleash the Power of GPT4](https://www.udemy.com/course/mastering-openai/) by Colt Steele (2023).